Our Cocoa Estate - The Rabot Estate - Saint Lucia

 Growing our own cocoa is a dream come true for everyone at Hotel Chocolat and it all started with a book from a member of our Chocolate Tasting Club.
 Here's the story...

-Michele Clare was tidying out her husband's office, when, under a dusty pile of books, she saw a 1920 copy of Cocoa & Chocolate, Their History from Plantation to Consumer.
+Michele Clare was tidying out her husband's office, when, under a dusty pile of books, she saw a 1920 copy of Cocoa & Chocolate, Their History from cacao farm to Consumer.
 As a Tasting Club member, she immediately thought it would be of interest to Club Founder and Hotel Chocolat Chief Executive, Angus Thirlwell.
 She sent it off to him with the inscription, "I thought you might like to see this".

 Angus Thirlwell recounts what happened next -